opnsense/docs/source/manual/unbound.rst

 ..
 Note::

-    In order to automatically update the lists on timed intervals you need to add a cron task, just go to :menuselection:`System -> Settings ->Cron` and a new task for a command called "Download Unbound DNSBLs and restart".
+    In order to automatically update the lists on timed intervals you need to add a cron task, just go to :menuselection:`System -> Settings ->Cron` and a new task for a command called "Update Unbound DNSBLs".

     Usually once a day is a good enough interval for these type of tasks.